Right to Work Laws

 What Do Right-to-Work Laws Prohibit?

 Right-to-work laws prohibit employers from requiring their workers to join a union.
-They also prohibit “union shops,” which are workplace-coordinated groups that require employees to join a union within a specified period upon hire.
+They also prohibit contracts that require employees to pay union fees as a condition of employment.
 With the Taft-Hartley Act in 1947, an exception to the “union shops” rule was created, allowing individual states to prohibit union shops.

 Does Right-to-Work Mean I Can be Fired for Any Reason?